aungkhantmaw64/aungkhantmaw64.github.io/content/posts/emlinux001.md

 ## Installing Toolchains

-First and foremost, the important step is to install toolchains required for cross-compiling, since our target board often has a different CPU architecture than the host PC we use for compiling the code.
+First and foremost, its important to install toolchains required for cross-compiling, since our target board often has a different CPU architecture than the host PC we use for compiling the code.
+For example, the **Beagle Bone Black** uses the Texas Instruments Sitara `AM335x` processor, which is based on `ARM Cortex-A8`.
+Similarly, the **Raspberry Pi 4** uses the Broadcom `BCM2711` SoC, which features a quad-core `ARM Cortex-A72` CPU.

-> For example, the **Beagle Bone Black** uses the Texas Instruments Sitara `AM335x` processor, which is based on `ARM Cortex-A8`.
-Also, the **Raspberry Pi 4** uses the Broadcom `BCM2711` SoC, which features a quad-core `ARM Cortex-A72` CPU.
+> Cross-compiling means generating executable binaries for different platforms based on the same code.
+The code is usually hardware-independent and written on a host computer with a CPU architecture different from the target platforms.

-Installing the toolchains could be as simple as downloading the pre-built binaries and adding them to the system `PATH`.
+Installing the toolchains can be as simple as downloading pre-built binaries and adding them to the system `PATH`.
 But, here I will go with the hard way that uses `crosstool-ng`, a tool that allows us to customize the toolchain we want to install.

 ### Installing Dependencies